 Captain Benjamin’s Calabash Seafood Buffet

 Heading to Myrtle Beach is one of the best things to do in South Carolina.
 What’s the next best thing?
-Seafood!
+Seafood.
 Come hungry to this all-you-can-eat Southern seafood staple.
 Captain Benjamin’s has been busting the bellies of the area with authentic Calabash-style creations for decades.
 The array of seafood is lightly battered, fried, and seasoned to perfection – a mouthwatering sight for many.

 There’s also a raw bar with shrimp, oysters, and clams.
 The crab legs are often the crowd pleaser, and they serve around a ton of them every night.
 With a wide range of fare to fill your plate(s), you’re in store for the epitome of delicious decadence.

+Having a quick bite at Peaches Corner is one of the best things to do in Myrtle Beach!
 This family-owned diner is the quintessential greasy spoon of the boardwalk.
 It’s been around since 1937 and retains all of its original kitschy charm.
 The menu honors the classics with hot dogs, hamburgers, onion rings, and ice creams.

 If you’re up for a challenge, order the Bruiser, a local dish of legendary proportions.
 Many have tried and few have finished – it’s a beer-battered foot long hot dog wrapped in bacon and topped with cheese and chili.
 Get all the delicious seaside dishes of your dreams at Peaches.